In every project team, all employees are stakeholders.

 Frustraaaaated Incorporrrrated ??

-To keep from blabbering on about the obvious, let’s think about what happens when we get overloaded with information.
+To avoid blabbering on about the obvious, let’s consider what happens when we become overloaded with information.

 We get overloaded.